MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 software in day-to-day operations, and installing service packs, updates, and upgrades over time.

-Although you’ve finished the formal evaluation process if you’re planning to install and set up Microsoft Dynamics GP, proper planning can help you complete this process as quickly and efficiently as possible.
+Although you've finished the formal evaluation process if you're planning to install and set up Microsoft Dynamics GP, proper planning can help you complete this process as quickly and efficiently as possible.

 #### Plan

 Some materials have been provided to help you plan for implementing Microsoft Dynamics GP.
-If you haven’t yet reviewed these resources, visit the CustomerSource Web site to review them.
+If you haven't yet reviewed these resources, visit the CustomerSource Web site to review them.
 In addition to defining a schedule for setting up and using the software, many businesses make detailed assignments for specific tasks, such as defining customer and vendor numbers, creating vendor, item and customer records, entering and posting beginning balances.

-The procedures in *Chapter 2, “Setting up Microsoft Dynamics GP,”* can help you assign specific setup tasks to users from within Microsoft Dynamics GP after the initial installation on the server.
-If you haven’t set up business management software before, your authorized Microsoft partner can help you develop a plan for your business.
+The procedures in *Chapter 2, "Setting up Microsoft Dynamics GP,"* can help you assign specific setup tasks to users from within Microsoft Dynamics GP after the initial installation on the server.
+If you haven't set up business management software before, your authorized Microsoft partner can help you develop a plan for your business.